yds12/x64-roadmap/readme.md

 small tasks for each topic.

 As I complete each task/topic, a check mark (✓) will be added to the item and a pointer to the solution will be provided.
+All solutions are inside the `tasks` directory.
+Then each major topic (for example: *Install the necessary tools*) in the list will refer to a directory inside `tasks` where its solutions are (in this case, `tasks/installation`), and then each task of the topic (for example, *install nasm*) will refer to the main file containing the solution (`tasks/installation/nasm.md`).

 # Roadmap